 Buderim is situated on and around a volcanic plateau that rises 180 metres above the Pacific Ocean in the heart of Queensland’s Sunshine Coast.
 The plateau has a green ambience, characterised by leafy streets lined with Poinciana trees and flowering shrubs.

 Buderim is central to the entire Sunshine Coast – only 10 minutes drive from the famous beaches of Mooloolaba, Maroochydore and Alexandra Headlands.
 Those fortunate enough to live here enjoy a mild climate all year round.
 Buderim has the best of both beach and hinterland environments.
-In summer, the top of Buderim catches the sea-breezes making Buderim cooler by as much as 5oC !

 The ABC has reported that Queensland has four towns in the Australian top ten destinations for the “Sea Change” phenomenon and Buderim is one of those!
 If you visit Buderim, you will know why this is no surprise to the locals.